Emily is an expat, a writer, an editor, a vegan foodie, and a bookworm.

 Many married people find themselves stuck in a rut of staying home with nothing to do or spending too much time apart.
 It's the same for anyone who's been together for a while.
 Going out on dates can be not only expensive but also repetitive if all that you ever do together is go out to dinner or go to the movies.
 A great way to grow a relationship is to undertake some long-term projects together.
 Here are some refreshingly different ideas of projects to do together as a couple without spending too much money.

 1) Grow a Garden

-The are tons of things to do as a couple which are both fun and productive.
+There are tons of things to do as a couple that are both fun and productive.
 My husband and I moved into our apartment in November and immediately decided that growing tomatoes would be a great project to try out - and we did!

 Since we live in an apartment, we don't have any land, so we planted a roof garden.
 It doesn't need to take much money - plant seeds in red paper cups and when they get big enough, transfer them to $1 bins from Dollar General.
-The only thing you need to spend much money on is the soil.
+The only thing you need to spend a lot of money on is the soil.
 It's a great cheap couple activity!

 This is a great dating project - especially for newlyweds - since you are nurturing and watching something grow together.
 Buying the supplies, planting seeds and watching as they sprout are all fun to do together.

-This is a rewarding, long term project to do as a couple and at the end you can have fun cooking with tasty home-grown ingredients, canning together or even selling the produce at a local market.
+This is a rewarding, long-term project to do as a couple and in the end you can have fun cooking with tasty home-grown ingredients, canning together or even selling the produce at a local market.
 We grew tomatoes and jalapenos.